jessecambon/tidygeocoder/README.md

 -   The US Census and Geocodio services both support a maximum of 10,000 addresses per batch query.
--   The US Census and OSM services are free while Geocodio, Location IQ, and OpenCage are commercial services that offer both free and paid usage tiers.
+-   The US Census and OSM services are free while Geocodio, Location IQ, OpenCage, Mapbox, HERE and TomTom are commercial services that offer both free and paid usage tiers.
 The Google service [bills per query](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).
 -   The Census geocoder does not support reverse geocoding.
 -   The Mapbox service is capable of performing batch geocoding when